walterpg/google-drive-sync/doc/README.md

 ![KeePass entry showing URL=accounts.google.com](img/oauth-entry.png)

 Now open the Google Drive Sync configuration dialog (Tools &#x21D2; Google Drive Sync &#x21D2; Configuration).
 The drop-down box at the top of the dialog will contain all KeePass entries tagged with the URL=``accounts.google.com`` field.
-Select the one where you want to save the credentials.
+Select one entry in the drop-down list where you want to save the credentials.

 ![Plugin Entry Configuration](img/config-entry.png)